sanoski/Bible-Study-Tracker/README.md

 #### Windows (Best Experience)
 - **Windows Terminal** - Microsoft's modern terminal with full support for rich formatting
 - **PowerShell 7 with Windows Terminal** - Ideal combination for the best display quality

+#### macOS
+- **iTerm2** - Much better than the default Terminal.app, with full support for colors and formatting
+- **Alacritty** - A fast, cross-platform terminal emulator with good formatting support
+- **Kitty** - Fast, feature-rich terminal that handles rich formatting well

 #### Linux
 Some formatting issues have been observed in certain Linux terminals.
 For the best experience on Linux, use: